From the Amazon rainforest to Inca ruins - beaches and city life - South America is an amazing experience for any traveller.

 One of the most significant landmarks in Guyana is George’s Cathedral located in Georgetown, the capital city.
 Not only are its walls rich in history, but it’s also an impressive masterpiece in the world of architecture.
 The fascinating building has been an appealing destination for tourists.
 Besides, stepping past the threshold will take you on a journey to the country’s colonial past.

 The Kaieteur Falls is located in the Kaieteur National Park.
-The waterfalls usually steals the limelight of the park, but there is more to it than just that.
+The waterfalls usually steal the limelight of the park, but there is more to it than just that.
 This national park sits on the highlands of Guyana.
 It renders its visitors with an exceptional jungle experience.
 Hiking through the Amazonian jungle while observing scenic landscapes is a dream come true.

 Haven’t we mentioned that South America is full of contradictory facts?
 Paraguay has its own paradox as well.
 It owns the largest navy although it has no access to the sea.
 Weird isn’t it?
 Well, Paraguay sits between three land borders, Argentina, Brazil, and Bolivia.
 For that very reason, it earned its notable nickname as the Heart of South America.